People sometimes look up and say:

 People frequently speak of half moons.
 There are geographical locations (e.g., Half Moon Bay in California), as well as restaurants, resorts and various other attractions and businesses with this moniker.

-The process of naming things in astronomy isn’t always logical, except perhaps in a very narrow sense.
+And so you see that the process of naming things in astronomy isn’t always logical, except perhaps in a very narrow sense.
 You may think that heavy metal refers to gold or lead, or your favorite band.
-But, in astronomy, a metal is means any element – even some that normally are gases on Earth – that’s anything other than the two lightest elements, hydrogen and helium.
+But, in astronomy, a metal means any element – even some that normally are gases on Earth – that’s anything other than the two lightest elements, hydrogen and helium.
 Oxygen and carbon, for example, are metals in the language of astronomers.
 Seriously.

 Or consider the ad hoc definition of a dwarf planet adopted by the International Astronomical Union, and used to dump Pluto, unceremoniously, from full planethood.
 Astronomers are scientists, and, like all scientists, they use a jargon all their own.

 In a couple of senses, though, every time you view the moon, you’re observing a half moon.
 First, just half the moon always faces us.
 You can’t see the back side since it’s always turned away from us.